GolfingSuccess/jelly-hypertraining/challenges.md

 # List of easy-to-medium challenges you can try

 The bytecount is the minimum bytecount users in this class have been able to get to, but you should feel free to outgolf or notice a new feature that lets you golf any one of these further.
-If you do, please ping a teacher so that the bytecount can be updated.
+If you do, please ping a teacher or submit a pull request so that the bytecount can be updated.
 Here is a list with challenges:

 + Add two numbers (e.g. f(1, 2)=3) *Minimum needed bytes: 1*
 + Subtract two numbers (e.g. f(5, 3)=2) *Minimum needed bytes: 1*